If you serve in the armed forces, the IRS might extend your deadlines for:

 The operation is no longer a contingency operation.

-The extension doesn't apply to a spouse for any period the qualifying person is hospitalized in the United States for injuries incurred in a:
+Any period the qualifying person is hospitalized in the United States for injuries incurred in a:

 Length of Extension